brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 FITS-specific Schema Attributes
 -------------------------------

-`jwstlib.models` also adds some new keys to the schema language in order to handle reading and writing FITS files.
+`jwst_lib.models` also adds some new keys to the schema language in order to handle reading and writing FITS files.
 These attributes all have the prefix ``fits_``.